Sulayman Pasha al-Azm

-Sulayman Pasha al-Azm (سليمان باشا العظم; Azmzâde Süleyman Paşa; died August 1743) was the governor of Sidon Eyalet (1727–33), Damascus Eyalet (1733–38, 1741–43), and Egypt Eyalet (1739–40) under the Ottoman Empire.
+Sulayman Pasha al-Azm (died August 1743) was the governor of Sidon Eyalet (1727–33), Damascus Eyalet (1733–38, 1741–43), and Egypt Eyalet (1739–40) under the Ottoman Empire.
 He belonged to the prominent Al-Azm family and was the uncle of As'ad Pasha al-Azm, who succeeded him as governor of Damascus, and Sa'deddin Pasha al-Azm, who also served as governor of Egypt.

 Early life

-Sulayman Pasha al-Azm was the son of Ibrahim al-'Azm, "a rural notable possibly of Turkish stock", who was sent to Ma'arrat al-Nu'man to restore order in the mid-seventeenth century.
+Sulayman Pasha al-Azm was the son of Ibrahim al-'Azm, "a rural notable, who was sent to Ma'arrat al-Nu'man to restore order in the mid-seventeenth century.
 Upon his father's death, Sulayman, alongside his brother Ismail Pasha al-Azm, completed their father's task and were rewarded by the Ottoman administration with hereditary tax farms in Homs, Hama and Ma'arrat al-Nu'man.

 Governorship of Damascus

 Shortly after gaining the post of wali (governor) of Damascus Eyalet, a bread riot erupted in Damascus city during the winter of 1734.
 Because of al-Azm's perceived inaction during the riot, local mobs attacked grain storehouses that personally belonged to him.
 He responded quickly and had four demonstrators hanged, infuriating popular opinion in the city.
 When he left afterwards to fulfill his duties as amir al-hajj (commander of the Hajj caravan), "no one [on the caravan] greeted him."
 Later in 1734–1735, al-Azm improved his reputation by embarking on a campaign of energetic reforms, abolishing unspecified abuses that harmed local artisans.
 The abundant wheat harvest that spring was critical to his rehabilitation in the eyes of the people of Damascus.

 Sulayman commanded the Hajj caravan for the final time beginning in December 1742 and returning to Damascus in April 1743.
 Later in 1743, another bread riot occurred in Damascus, with hungry mobs attacking the courthouse, driving out the qadi and storming local bakeries.
 Al-Azm attributed the uprising to the tampering of the food supply by the grain owners, millers, and wholesalers.
 He issued threats to the above individuals and bread reappeared on the market immediately.
 In a show of gratitude to al-Azm, "The people prayed for His Excellency [the Governor]."
 That same year al-Azm sponsored public celebrations upon the occasion of his son's circumcision.
 He decorated the markets and arranged for seven days and nights of singing, dancing, and other amusements.
 On the final day of celebrations, he staged a mass circumcision for poor youths and in an act of zakat ("charity"), he showered two gold coins and a new garment on each boy.